 We started with three big concepts: 1) build the foundation; 2) craft the experience; and 3) grow the dream.
 All three are key to both developing a business idea and turning it into something real.
 We identified elements in each of these areas that entrepreneurs can pick-and-choose from to create their own equations.

 Let’s start with the foundation.
 You need to understand what materials are available.
 First, what kind of entrepreneur are you?
 Based on all the available research and our own experiences, we identified nine types.
 Second, what kind of idea do you have?
 What’s your vision for your business?
 Finally, what’s the business solution you’ll use to build your dream?
+An excellent starting point would be to use the IT support offered by Champions of Change in order to make your workplace as productive as possible.

 With your team and culture in place, it’s time to devote some attention to the customer experience.
 What kind of experience do you want for your customers?
 How you define your brand will also play a role in the experience.
 Are you fun and cheeky like Sophia Amoruso’s Nasty Gal or cutting edge like Apple or sophisticated and refined like Rolex?
 Understanding how all these elements work together and what makes sense for your business will help you craft the kind of experience that keeps people coming back for more.